 How did it start?

-Beating Hearts Malta (BHM) was founded in December 2011 with its main objective being to provide support and encouragement for all adults and children with CHD, their partners and families in Malta through sharing personal experience and knowledge as well as, to promote awareness and educate social care professionals, employers, insurers and the general public about the existence and the needs of people with CHD.
+Beating Hearts Malta (BHM) was founded in December 2011 with its main objective being to provide support and encouragement for all adults and children with CHD, their partners and families in Malta through the sharing of personal experiences and knowledge as well as, to promote awareness and educate social care professionals, employers, insurers and the general public about the existence and the needs of people with CHD.

 The idea to set up a support group was a concerted effort of Dr Edward Callus, Prof Victor Grech and Katrina Aquilina who following the birth of her son Timmy born with a uni-ventricular heart and diagnosed with a condition called Tricuspid Atresia (which is effectively a defective Tricuspid valve rendering the right ventricle unable to function) realised that Malta lacked a basic support group whereby, people faced with the consequences of knowing that their children will have to adapt to a life with a heart condition, can relate their experiences in support of each other.
 In addition the foundation seeks to provide valuable advice on how to deal with a heart condition given first hand by those who have experienced the situation already.